Roasted Bone Marrow

 Instructions

-• Prepare the oven and pan.
-Heat the oven to 450°F and Line a rimmed baking pan with foil.
+• Heat the oven to 450°F and line a rimmed baking sheet with foil.

 Notes

-* For a cleaner flavor and appearance, soak the bones in salted water for 12 to 24 hours before roasting.
-Rinse thoroughly and pat dry before roasting.
+* For a cleaner flavor and appearance, soak the bones in salted water in the refrigerator for 12 to 24 hours before roasting.
+Rinse well and pat dry thoroughly before roasting.

 Nutrition